 While I enjoyed the book amidst the end-of-the-school-year push for the finish line, it would also be a perfect summer read while sipping iced tea in the shade on a warm, sunny day.

-With pinball a part of the Rockin’ In The Park celebration happening in White Cloud now through Saturday, the news spurred a small trip down memory lane.
+With pinball a part of the Rockin’ The Park celebration happening in White Cloud now through Saturday, the news spurred a small trip down memory lane.

 My first pinball machine encounter was at home, actually.

 My Dad was in the car business, something he gravitated toward soon after he returned from what he once called his “All expenses paid walking tour of Europe.”
 It seemed back in those days the term “trade-in” had a considerably more generic flavor to it.
 It certainly wasn’t limited to cars since I recall a number of eclectic items arriving at the lot or the house with an explanation that involved said items being part of a deal for a car.
 Most were non-living things if memory serves.

 One such item was a pinball machine.

 It was like having magic in the basement to a 7 year old.
 While my (much, much) older brothers dominated the early action on it, they were already involved with sports and girls so the machine soon became vacant.

 I was, of course, lousy at it.
 There was so much involved what with flippers and lights and trying to boost myself high enough to know where the silver orbs were flying I rarely made flipper-to-ball contact thus games ended quickly.

 Sometime after that it was gone.
 Things like that always seemed to come and go a lot so little thought was given to its departure and it wasn’t until junior high before I became re-acquainted with the silver ball.

 There was a bowling alley nearby with about 5 machines and when quarters or dimes could be somehow earned or begged a group of us would gather to test our mettle against the unforgiving machines.